openscd/open-scd/docs/plug-ins.md

 ## Core Plug-ins

 Core plug-ins are general IEC 61850 plug-ins.
-They can be used in any project.
+They don't allow any vendor specific extensions or logic but they can be used in any project.
+Only IEC 61850 and related (IEC) documents and XSD's are allowed to be implemented in these plugins.

 ### IED